LISTEN TO MY LATEST PODCAST EPISODE

 That’s the complete fabric dictionary, with photos!

-But if you’re curious for more and want to learn the science behind fabrics – I have just the guide for you!
-You can go check out my guide on the Fabric Burn Test, where you’ll learn how to easily identify different types of fabric through a quick investigation.
+Check out my guide on the Fabric Burn Test, where you’ll learn how to easily identify different types of fabric through a quick investigation.